rozumden/DeFMO/README.md

 ```

 ### Evaluation, benchmarking
-Simple evaluation scripts for evaluation on FMO deblurring benchmarks are provided at https://github.com/rozumden/fmo-deblurring-benchmark
+Simple evaluation scripts for evaluation on FMO deblurring benchmarks are provided at https://github.com/rozumden/fmo-deblurring-benchmark.
+You can download there all evaluation dataset: Falling Objects, TbD-3D, and TbD, which are also available at at http://cmp.felk.cvut.cz/fmo/.